Ard3ny/ard3ny.github.io/_posts/2023-01-18-Backup-your-wordpress-site-with-rsync.md

 ### Conclusion
-Congratulation, you are now protected from all ever losing your precious data.
+Congratulation, you are now protected from ever losing your precious data.
 Well, at least somehow… According to the good practices rule book, you should follow [3-2-1](https://www.uschamber.com/co/run/technology/3-2-1-backup-rule) backup rule and that’s something you can certainly do, but not here in this tutorial, so have a nice day!